slalomsv/simple-app/README.md

 # Simple App

 ## What is this?
 This app is for demo purposes only.
-It consists of a frontend in node.js (v6.x) that displays data from a table from a MySQL backend.
+It consists of a frontend in node.js (v6.x) that displays data from a table from a MySQL backend (AWS RDS).
+The intent is to showcase

+- CI pipeline using TravisCI
+- Auto-provisioning (and teardown) of AWS EC2 instances via AWS CLI

 ## Usage